Contact

 The Challenges and Rewards

-Being a unit stills photographer isn’t easy.
+Being a set photographer isn’t easy.
 There are long days, often on your feet, trying to capture the perfect shot while working in a fast-paced, high-pressure environment.
 Sometimes you’re given minimal direction or time, but that’s part of the job.
 I’ve had to get used to the hustle, and most importantly, staying calm under pressure.

 But the rewards are worth it.
 There’s something incredibly satisfying about seeing your work showcased in promotional materials or knowing that your photos are helping a film or show connect with audiences worldwide.
 As Bruce Bisbey once noted, “The photographer’s role is critical in creating that image that will make people stop scrolling, pause, and click.
 We don’t just make images; we make impressions.”